 How to create a good home environment for your cat

-There is much you can do in the cat's home environment to avoid various behavioural problems.
-Here, behaviour advisor Anna Jönsson Bergstedt gives you tips on what to think about when it comes to activation, food, water, scratching possibilities and places to sleep.
+There's lots you can do at home to try avoid various behavioural problems.
+Here, behaviour advisor Anna Jönsson Bergstedt gives you tips on what to think about when it comes to food, water, scratching possibilities and places to sleep.

 Eating habits

-For those of you who want to use your own imagination a little more, you can fill a roll of toilet paper or an egg carton with dry food and instead feed your cat that way.
+If you want to stimulate your cat further with food, you could fill a roll of toilet paper or an egg carton with dry food instead.

 Drinking places